-File format is the way that a digital image is saved to a camera’s memory or other storage medium.
-Among the common file formats used: JPEG, TIFF, PSD, Raw, etc.
+File format is the way that a digital image is saved to a camera’s memory or another storage medium.
+Among the common file formats used: are JPEG, TIFF, PSD, Raw, etc.

-Lens filter is a translucent or transparent piece of glass or gelatin attached to the lens to protect it, to alter the amount, color or characteristics of the light passing through or add special colors and effects to an image.
+A lens filter is a translucent or transparent piece of glass or gelatin attached to the lens to protect it, to alter the amount, color, or characteristics of the light passing through, or add special colors and effects to an image.

 Fish eye – lens